global-healthy-liveable-cities/.github/profile/README.md

 The Global Healthy and Sustainable City Collaboration involves over 80 collaborators from 25 cities in 19 countries.
 To oversee the study, an international 13-member study Executive was established, and has met monthly since 2018.

 Read the study, recently published in [The Lancet Global Health Urban Design, Transport and Health Series](https://www.thelancet.com/series/urban-design-2022).
 And visit the [Global Observatory of Healthy and Sustainable Cities](https://www.healthysustainablecities.org/) to find out more about the team, see city reports and  scorecards, and about how to participate in our next phase, 🌈[the 1000 Cities Challenge](https://www.healthysustainablecities.org/1000cities).

+Find out how to download and use our [open source GHSCI software](https://global-healthy-liveable-cities.github.io/) for creating, comparing and reporting on urban indicators for healthy, equitable and sustainable cities, or [contribute to its development](https://github.com/global-healthy-liveable-cities/global-indicators).